anasselhoud/Airfoil-Shape_optimization/README.md

 # Airfoil-optimization
-Using MATLAB, working on optimizing the surface of an airfoil based on a genetic algorithm and other optimization algorithms.
-The project has not ended yet.
+With MATLAB, trying to optimize the surface of an airfoil using a genetic algorithm and other optimization algorithms.
+The project still on progress.